Easy Pan Fried Ravioli Appetizer

 Ingredients on counter.

-Pour a little oil in a medium size skillet and bring it to medium to medium-high heat.
-Note: the amount of oil you use is based on the size of the skillet and how many ravioli you are cooking.
-You want the bottom of the skillet to be lightly covered with oil about 1/4″inch.
-These are not “deep fried” ravioli, so you don’t need the cooking oil to cover the pasta.
+• Pour frying oil in a medium size skillet and bring it to medium or medium-high heat.
+You want the bottom of the skillet to be lightly covered with oil about 1″inch.

-You want the oil to be pretty hot, so use common sense here.
+• You want the oil to be pretty hot, so use common sense here.
 If the oil is too hot and you notice the ravioli is cooking too fast, turn down the heat.
-Every stovetop is different, so start with the stove heat on medium and increase it if you need.
+Every stovetop is different, so start with the stove heat on medium and increase the heat if necessary.

-Place ravioli in a single layer and cook 2-3 minutes (put the puffy side down first); flip, and allow to cook another 2-3 minutes; if the top of the ravioli isn’t a light golden brown enough, flip ’em again!
+• Place ravioli in a single layer and cook 30-60 seconds (put the flat side down in the oil first); flip, and allow to cook another 30 seconds; if the top of the ravioli isn’t a light golden brown enough, flip ’em again until they reach a crispy golden brown that suits you

-Drain on paper towel; garnish with shredded Mozarella and/or Parmesan cheese, diced red peppers or tomatoes, and serve with your favorite pesto or marinara sauce.
+• Drain the fried ravioli on a paper towel; garnish with any of these: shredded Mozarella and/or Parmesan cheese, diced red peppers, diced tomatoes, red pepper flakes.
+Serve with your favorite pesto or marinara dipping sauce.

 Ravioli in skillet.